Pallet Barcode Scanning Guide: From SSCC Labels to Carton-Level Verification

 In addition to real-time verification, the stitched panoramic image generated by the Dynamsoft Batch Barcode Scanner can also serve as a visual audit record.
 Warehouses and logistics providers can store the image alongside shipment data to maintain a clear record of what was scanned and when — providing traceability and accountability for future inspections or compliance checks.

-Improved Efficiency – Up to 80% Time Saved
+Improve Warehouse Scanning Efficiency – Save Up to 80% of Time

 Compared to traditional handheld scanners, Dynamsoft’s scanning solutions drastically reduce the time required for pallet inspection.
 While a manual scanner may require several minutes to check each carton individually, Dynamsoft’s batch scanning approach allows the same task to be completed in seconds, saving up to 80% of operational time.